bradh352/ansible-scripts/roles/sonic/README.md

 That said, the described classic architecture (which is well accepted) seems to allow well-placed link failures to inhibit East-West traffic flows.

-Alternatively if you deploy Spines using the same methodology as leaves by using unique ASNs for all nodes, and also allow Spines to peer with eachother, this would seem to mitigate any such scenarios.
+Alternatively if you deploy Spines using the same methodology as a leaf by using unique ASNs for all nodes, and also allow Spines to peer with eachother, this would seem to mitigate any such scenarios.
 The documented downsides would be excess load due to route/FIB changes (which can be mitigated by